fix2544/Modern-Ecommerce-Platforms/README.md

 Why did I choose to use these three strategies to build an e-commerce website?
 For Laragon, first of all it is convenient.
 Easy to use and free.
 For Wordpress, it is a widely known form, easy to use, no coding required, and fast.
 And finally, Visual Paradigm is a good program.
-And there is a complete modeling process**recommended**
+And there is a complete modeling process.

+Steps for creating an e-commerce website

+The first thing is to download the 3 programs that are the main keys like mentioned above.

+- Laragon
+- Wordpress
+- Visual Paradigm

 My business model starts with: customer